Mike Harmon (racing driver): Car No. 74 History

 For the 2018 season, the 74 attempted 32 races, and made 25.
 Harmon would attempt 25, but make nineteen.
 Stephen Leicht attempted three, making two.
 Ware, Ray Black Jr., and B.J.
 McLeod attempted and qualified for one race apiece.
 The 74 car’s best finish was 21st at the Coca-Cola Firecracker 250, driven by Harmon.

 In 2019, the 74 made 31 races.
 There was a more vast lineup of drivers this year, with Harmon making eighteen, Kyle Weatherman making three, Tyler Matthews making two, Camden Murphy making two, and veteran Joe Nemechek making two.
 The drivers who made one race in the 74 were - Dan Corcoran, Bayley Currey, Nicolas Hammann and Aaron Quine.
 The 74 scored two top-twenties that season - Hammann finishing fifteenth in the CTEH Manufacturing 180, and Currey finishing twentieth in the O'Reilly Auto Parts 300.

 The 74 got a complete revamp in 2020, with Currey returning for 25 races (26 attempts).
 The rest of the 74’s schedule was filled by Harmon for four races, Kyle Weatherman for two races and Gray Gaulding for one race.
 The 74 had a very impressive twelve top-twenties in 2020, with Currey scoring nine, a best finish of twelfth at O'Reilly Auto Parts 300.
 The remaining three were scored by Harmon, who ran the four Superspeedway races, with three top-twenties - a best of sixteenth at the NASCAR Racing Experience 300.

 In 2021, the 74 team fielded eight drivers - Currey for seventeen races, C.J.
 McLaughlin for four, Gaulding for two, Dawson Cram for one, Jesse Iwuji for one, Tim Viens for one and Carson Ware for one.
-Currey scored the team’s first ever top-ten in the Call 811 Before You Dig 200, finishing seventh.
+Currey scored the team’s first ever top-ten at Phoenix Raceway, finishing seventh.
 However, past this impressive race, MHR struggled, as Currey failed to qualify for four races and moved to JD Motorsports at the end of the season.
 No other drivers scored a top-twenty finish.

 On November 22, 2021, NASCAR suspended crew chief Ryan Bell for the first six races in 2022 for violating Section 5.1.a.c.d: Vehicle testing when the team brought the No. 74 car to Rockingham Speedway (which is currently unsanctioned by NASCAR) for a charity event.
 In addition, the team would have 75 owner and driver points deducted at the start of the 2022 season.